(Theme from) Valley of the Dolls

 "(Theme from) Valley of the Dolls" is a 1967 song by André and Dory Previn, composed for the film version of the Jacqueline Susann novel Valley of the Dolls, and recorded by Dionne Warwick.

+Background

 Actress Barbara Parkins, who starred in the motion picture, suggested that Warwick be considered to sing the film's theme song.
 The song was to be given to Judy Garland, who had been fired from the film.
-A recording by Warwick appeared on the B-side of her original version of Burt Bacharach and Hal David's "I Say a Little Prayer," a big hit which peaked at no. 4 on Billboard's Hot 100 in the chart dated 9 December 1967 and which was RIAA-certified gold in February 1968.
-In January 1968, when the film Valley of the Dolls dominated the US box office, B-side "Valley of the Dolls" entered the Hot 100 in its own right.
-It reached no. 2, where in February and March it remained for four weeks, stuck behind two blockbuster singles: Paul Mauriat's "Love Is Blue" and Otis Redding's "(Sittin' On) The Dock of the Bay".
-It also reached no. 2 on the Easy Listening charts, no. 2 on the Cash Box Top 100 and number one on the Record World chart.
-"Valley of the Dolls" peaked at number one on many radio stations across America, among them WLS in Chicago.
+A recording by Warwick appeared on the B-side of her (original) single of Burt Bacharach and Hal David's "I Say a Little Prayer", a big hit which peaked at no. 4 on Billboard's Hot 100 in the chart dated 9 December 1967 and which was RIAA-certified gold in February 1968.